litt1e-p/LPPriceAttributedStringLabel/README.md

 # LPPriceAttributedStringLabel
-price with attributedString format util
+price with attributedString format util for some money type include /USD / EUR / CNY / GRP

 # Install
 - `use cocoapods`